deseven/telegram-actual-llm-helper/README.md

 # telegram-actual-llm-helper
-A bot designed to assist with logging expenses in [Actual Budget](https://actualbudget.org), leveraging the capabilities of ChatGPT or other large language models (LLMs).
-Send your spendings to the bot in any form and they will magically appear as transactions in Actual Budget.
+A bot designed to assist with logging expenses and deposits in [Actual Budget](https://actualbudget.org), leveraging the capabilities of ChatGPT or other large language models (LLMs).
+Send your transactions to the bot in any form and they will magically appear as expenses or deposits in Actual Budget.
 The bot also automatically converts amounts to your default currency using relevant exchange rates (thanks to [fawazahmed0/exchange-api](https://github.com/fawazahmed0/exchange-api)).

 ## Requirements
  - Actual Budget (duh)